ishaan119/FoundingEngineersPlaybook/README.md

 If you’re using GitHub, I recommend **GitHub Actions**.
 It’s a powerful tool with excellent community support via the marketplace.

-> Opinion: I guarantee that if you are deploying your code manually you will end up spending more time than the time it takes to setup CD.

-#### A Note on Microservices
+> [!IMPORTANT]

-As an early-stage founder, **do not start with microservices**, even if you anticipate needing them in the future.
+> As an early-stage company, **do not start with microservices**, even if you anticipate needing them in the future.
 Most frameworks are designed to allow you to separate components later, if necessary.

-In my experience, as you scale, you’ll likely need to **rebuild your product** anyway.
-The decisions you make at 1,000 users will not hold at 50,000 or 500,000 users.
-Over-optimizing for scale too early will only slow down your feature development.

-> Opinion: All major cloud providers offer managed services like **Elastic Beanstalk** or **Heroku**.
-These services handle a lot of the DevOps overhead for you, so you can focus on building your product.
-Since they are containerized, you can migrate to **Kubernetes** or your own clusters later if needed.

-#### Starting Simple

 Start with a **monolith** on managed services like Heroku, Elastic Beanstalk, or Vercel.
 Also, use managed databases.
 While they might be more expensive, it’s worth the peace of mind not having to worry about losing data.

-> Pro Tip: Use an auth provider like **Auth0**, **Clerk**, or **Firebase** so you don’t have to manage authentication yourself.

-#### Early Stage Focus
+All major cloud providers offer managed services like **Elastic Beanstalk** or **Heroku**.
+These services handle a lot of the DevOps overhead for you, so you can focus on building your product.
+Since they are containerized, you can migrate to **Kubernetes** or your own clusters later if needed.

 In the early stages, your goal should be to move fast, deploy features, and find product-market fit.
 Keep in mind that these decisions will incur **technical debt**, and you’ll likely need to refactor later.
 But that’s a good problem to have!

+> Opinion: I guarantee that if you are deploying your code manually you will end up spending more time than the time it takes to setup CD.
+In my experience, as you scale, you’ll likely need to **rebuild your product** anyway.
+The decisions you make at 1,000 users will not hold at 50,000 or 500,000 users.
+Over-optimizing for scale too early will only slow down your feature development.

 ## 📊 Monitoring and Error Tracking